 The most up-to-date features won’t be fully necessary for every nonprofit, but they can definitely make a difference in your software’s effectiveness and ease of use!
 Ask your potential vendors about them—you’ll learn more about how they work and whether the software vendor proactively improves its products.

-In that case, a cost-benefit exercise could leave you unsure about investing in grant management tools for whatever reason (cost, the scale of your needs, your experience level, etc.).
+In either case, a cost-benefit exercise could leave you unsure about investing in grant management tools for various reasons (cost, the scale of your needs, your experience level, etc.).

-Instead, you may find more value in first focusing on your ability to secure funding through writing stellar grant proposals and then building out your management toolkit.
+Nonprofits may find more value in first focusing on securing funding by writing stellar grant proposals, then building out their management toolkit.
 Think of it as starting from the bottom-up rather than top-down.
+Similarly, grantmakers should ensure their review and communication strategies are clear before layering on automation.

 Even well-established grant programs can find ways to improve their grant writing efficiency, creating beneficial ripple effects across the entire process and boosting the value they generate from their grant management tools.